Export a database

 Export ran for some time and then reached a "Preparation failed" state

 The export process can time out on Azure SQL Database when large databases are involved.
-In some cases, the export process can be recovered by using the Resume action from LCS.
-The Lifecycle Services team is working to identify known error codes, so these can be added to the logs for the export database operation to help guide users toward a resolution.
-These known error codes will be added in a future release of LCS.
+In some cases, the export process can be recovered by using the Resume action from Lifecycle Services.
+The Lifecycle Services team is working to identify known error codes, so these errors can be added to the logs for the export database operation to help guide users toward a resolution.
+These known error codes will be added in a future release of Lifecycle Services.

 The export process differs from other database movement operations, and the general package deployment doesn't use a runbook.
-Therefore, the progress indicator in LCS doesn't show any output, even though it typically shows output in other scenarios.
-The LCS team is working to identify known error codes so that they can be added to the logs for the export database operation to help guide users toward a resolution.
-These known error codes will be added in a future release of LCS.
+Therefore, the progress indicator in Lifecycle Services doesn't show any output, even though it typically shows output in other scenarios.
+The Lifecycle Services team is working to identify known error codes so that they can be added to the logs for the export database operation to help guide users toward a resolution.
+These known error codes will be added in a future release of Lifecycle Services.